Louis XIV style: The garden

-One of the most enduring and popular forms of the Style Louis XIV is the jardin à la française or French formal garden, a style based on symmetry and the principle of imposing order on nature.
+One of the most enduring and popular forms of the Louis XIV style is the jardin à la française or French formal garden, a style based on symmetry and the principle of imposing order on nature.
 The most famous example is the Gardens of Versailles designed by André Le Nôtre, which inspired copies all across Europe.
 The first important garden à la française was the Château of Vaux-le-Vicomte, created for Nicolas Fouquet, the superintendent of finances to Louis XIV, beginning in 1656.
-Fouquet commissioned Louis Le Vau to design the chateau, Charles Le Brun to design statues for the garden, and André Le Nôtre to create the gardens.
-For the first time the garden and the chateau were perfectly integrated.
-A grand perspective of 1500 meters extended from the foot of the chateau to the statue of the Hercules of Farnese; and the space was filled with parterres of evergreen shrubs in ornamental patterns, bordered by colored sand, and the alleys were decorated at regular intervals by statues, basins, fountains, and carefully sculpted topiaries.
-"The symmetry attained at Vaux achieved a degee of perfection and unity rarely equalled in the art of classic gardens.
-The chateau is at the center of this strict spatial organization which symbolizes power and success."
+Fouquet commissioned Louis Le Vau to design the château, Charles Le Brun to design statues for the garden, and André Le Nôtre to create the gardens.
+For the first time the garden and the château were perfectly integrated.
+A grand perspective of 1500 meters extended from the foot of the château to a copy of the Farnese Hercules; and the space was filled with parterres of evergreen shrubs in ornamental patterns, bordered by colored sand, and the alleys were decorated at regular intervals by statues, basins, fountains, and carefully sculpted topiaries.
+"The symmetry attained at Vaux achieved a degree of perfection and unity rarely equalled in the art of classic gardens.
+The château is at the center of this strict spatial organization which symbolizes power and success."

 The Gardens of Versailles, created by André Le Nôtre between 1662 and 1700, were the greatest achievement of the French formal garden.
 They were the largest gardens in Europe, with an area of 15,000 hectares, and were laid out on an east–west axis followed the course of the sun: the sun rose over the Court of Honor, lit the Marble Court, crossed the Château and lit the bedroom of the King, and set at the end of the Grand Canal, reflected in the mirrors of the Hall of Mirrors.
 In contrast with the grand perspectives, reaching to the horizon, the garden was full of surprises: fountains, small gardens filled with statuary, which provided a more human scale and intimate spaces.
 The central symbol of the garden was the sun; the emblem of Louis XIV, illustrated by the statue of Apollo in the central fountain of the garden.
 "The views and perspectives, to and from the palace, continued to infinity.
 The king ruled over nature, recreating in the garden not only his domination of his territories, but over the court and his subjects."